 Position Overview What's the job?

 That depends on your availability and where we need you to work.
-There is no guarantee to a certain number of hours each week, but part-time hourly employees may work up to 19 hours per week year-round and up to 40+ hours per week when working during the summer.
-You may be scheduled to work mornings, evenings, weekends and holidays depending on assignment and work location.
-What about COVID-19?
+There is no guarantee to a certain number of hours each week, but part-time hourly employees may work up to 29 hours per week year-round and up to 40+ hours per week when working during the summer.
+What type of work will you do?

 Your application will be reviewed to make sure you meet the minimum requirements for this position.
 Submitting an application does not guarantee that you will be interviewed, but we need you to apply online in order to be considered.

 At this time we are not interviewing anyone in person, so you should be prepared to interview virtually or by phone, so please make sure your application includes an email address that you check regularly and a current phone number that is set up for voicemail, and please regularly check your voice mailbox so we can leave you a message.
 If it's full we can't leave a message.
 We encourage you to sign up to receive SMS/text messages - you can opt-in when you apply.
 This is a safety-sensitive position, which means that you are subject to drug testing if we offer you a position, as detailed under NRS 613(1)(d).
 Minimum Qualifications